Rotating locomotion in living systems: Microscopic

 At the base of the bacterial flagellum, where it enters the cell membrane, a motor protein acts as a rotary engine.
 The engine is powered by proton motive force, i.e. by the flow of protons (hydrogen ions) across the bacterial cell membrane due to a concentration gradient set up by the cell's metabolism.
 (In species of the genus Vibrio, there are two kinds of flagella, lateral and polar, and some are driven by a sodium ion pump rather than a proton pump.)
 Flagella are quite efficient, allowing bacteria to move at speeds of up to 60 cell lengths per second.
 The rotary motor at the base of the flagellum is similar in structure to ATP synthase.
 Spirillum bacteria have helical bodies with flagella at either end, and they spin about the central axis of their bodies as they move through the water.

-Archaea, a group of prokaryotes separate from bacteria, also feature flagella – known as archaella – driven by rotary motor proteins, which are structurally and evolutionarily distinct from bacterial flagella: whereas bacterial flagella evolved from the bacterial Type III secretion system, archaella appear to have evolved from type IV pili.
+Archaea, a group of prokaryotes separate from bacteria, also feature flagella—known as archaella—driven by rotary motor proteins, which are structurally and evolutionarily distinct from bacterial flagella: whereas bacterial flagella evolved from the bacterial Type III secretion system, archaella appear to have evolved from type IV pili.

-Some eukaryotic cells, such as the protist Euglena and animal sperm, possess a convergent, evolutionary distinct flagellum-like structure known as a cilium or undulipodium.
-Unlike bacterial flagella, these structures do not rotate at the base; rather, they bend in such a way that the tip whips in a circle.
+Some eukaryotic cells, such as the protist Euglena and animal sperm, possess a convergent, evolutionarily distinct flagellum-like structure known as a cilium or undulipodium.
+Unlike bacterial flagella however, these structures do not rotate at the base; rather, they bend in such a way that the tip whips in a circle.

-However, some protists may still have been observed utilizing free rotation.
-Navicula, a type of diatom, may possess an unconventional rolling mechanism unrelated to the flagellum.
+Navicula, a type of diatom, may locomote using a band of free-flowing mucilage strands, in the manner of a tracked vehicle.